anupn18/readme_lifesight/docs/PLATFORM/measure/incrementality-testing/geo-experiment-creation-1.md

 1. Click on **Create Hypothesis** in the "Cell 1" section.
 2. **Hypothesis**: Select the type of incrementality test you want to perform (e.g., "Test Incrementality of Existing Channel").
 3. **Channel / Tactic**: Choose the specific channel or tactic you are testing (e.g., Facebook, Google).
-4. **Expected CVR/CPI/CPC/etc.** (Expected Cost Per Result): Enter your expected value for the chosen metric.
+4. **Expected CPIC** (Expected Cost Per Incremental Customer): Enter your expected value for the chosen metric.
 5. **Expected Lift (%)**: Input the anticipated percentage lift you expect from the experiment.
 6. **Significance Level (%)**: Define the desired statistical significance level for your experiment results.
 7. **Treatment Type**: Select either **Scale-up** or **Hold-out**.